SichangHe/natural_syntax/README.md

 We use `tracing-subscriber` with the `env-filter` feature to emit logs[^tracing-env-filter].
 Please configure the log level by setting the `RUST_LOG` environment variable.

+On macOS, you may need to set `DYLD_LIBRARY_PATH` to run the tests.

 ## Future work